 The Carter Center works with ministries of health in seven African countries to eliminate blinding trachoma, the world's leading cause of preventable blindness.

 What is trachoma?

 Trachoma is a bacterial eye infection found in poor, isolated communities that lack the tools for basic hygiene, clean water, and adequate sanitation.

 It is easily spread from person to person through hands, eyes, and clothes.
 Repeated infection leads to scarring and inward turning of the eyelid — a very painful condition called trichiasis — eventually causing blindness if left untreated.

-Trachoma can be found in 59 countries, most in Africa and the Middle East, and a few countries in the Americas and Asia.
+Trachoma can be found in over 50 countries, most in Africa and the Middle East, and a few countries in the Americas and Asia.

 The Carter Center's Trachoma Control Program was established in 1998.
 As a global leader in the fight against trachoma, the Center and partners implement the World Health Organization (WHO) recommended SAFE strategy for trachoma control (Surgery, Antibiotics, Facial cleanliness, and Environmental improvement).

 SAFE is a multi-pronged approach to trachoma prevention that includes: Surgery, Antibiotics, Face washing and hygiene education, and Environmental improvement.

 Results and Impact